 What do diabetes, back pain, depression, and heart disease have in common?
-They're among a host of chronic health problems and disabilities that have traditionally received too little attention from health care systems—until serious complications develop.
-Modern medicine tends to focus on detecting and treating acute problems, leaving fewer resources for the needs of chronically ill patients, which may be less urgent but are equally important.
+They're among a host of chronic health problems and disabilities that have traditionally received too little attention from health care systems — until serious complications develop.
+Modern medicine tends to focus on detecting and treating acute problems, leaving fewer resources for the needs of patients with chronic illnesses, which may be less urgent but are equally important.

 Our population is aging rapidly, and people with chronic conditions are living longer.
 Chronic conditions now affect more than 145 million Americans.
-About half of Americans over 65—our nation’s fastest-growing segment—have at least two chronic conditions.
+About half of Americans over 65 — our nation’s fastest-growing segment — have at least 2 chronic conditions.
 As our need for improved chronic care grows, health care delivery systems are trying to correct the many deficiencies in current management of chronic diseases.

-For nearly two decades, KPWHRI scientists have been developing, implementing, and promoting better models of care for chronic illness.
-Widely recognized for its refinement and dissemination of the Chronic Care Model (CCM), the Institute’s MacColl Center continues to work with providers nationwide to develop strategies and tools for health care systems seeking to improve chronic illness care.
+For over 2 decades, KPWHRI scientists have been developing, implementing, and promoting better models of care for chronic illness.
+Much of this work is led by the institute's Center for Accelerating Care Transformation (ACT Center), which is widely recognized for its refinement and dissemination of the Chronic Care Model.
+The ACT Center continues to work with providers nationwide to develop strategies and tools for health care systems seeking to improve chronic illness care.

 Such resources are then shared globally through active engagement with international organizations developing guidance and care recommendations.
-Providers worldwide continue to adapt materials such as MacColl’s Patient Assessment of Chronic Illness Care (PACIC) and Patient-Centered Medical Home Assessment (PCMH-A) surveys.
+Providers worldwide continue to adapt materials such as the ACT Center’s Patient Assessment of Chronic Illness Care and Patient-Centered Medical Home Assessment surveys.

 ![]() Beverly B. Green, MD, MPHSenior Investigator |